maarten-pennings/Tapuino/README.md

 ## Software

-Due to all dangling links, I was afraid the Tapuino sources might disappear, so I decided to clone the [firmware](firmware).
+Due to all dangling links, I was afraid the Tapuino [sources](https://github.com/sweetlilmre/tapuino) might disappear.
+I decided to clone the [firmware](firmware).